Sopot railway station

-Sopot railway station is the main railway station serving the city of Sopot, in the Pomeranian Voivodeship, Poland.
-The station opened in 1870 and is located on the Gdańsk–Stargard railway and the parallel Gdańsk Śródmieście–Rumia railway.
-The train services are operated by PKP, Polregio and SKM Tricity.
-Koleje Mazowieckie trains operate here during the summer.
+Sopot is the main railway station of the city of Sopot, located in the Pomeranian Voivodeship, Poland.
+The station opened in 1870, with train services being operated by PKP Intercity, Polregio, and the Tricity Rapid Urban Railway (SKM).
+Masovian Railways trains operate here during the summer.

-General information
+Overview

 The station features two island platforms, of which one functions as the regional commuter SKM stop and the other for long-distance services.
 The platforms are accessible through two underpasses, one of which connects both tracks.
 The ticket offices are open all day long.